meshula/meshula.github.com/site/astro-site/src/content/blog/provenance.md

 Consensus algorithms, cryptographic signatures, and audit trails all exist to raise confidence in such transactions, but always, there is a frontier of trust one step beyond whatever mechanism is in place.
 Reliability of such systems depends on consensus, node integrity, and governance, all contributors to the "messy leap."

 To prove a digital claim is real in the physical world, the physical world must be watched.
 There's cameras on most ATMs these days, and one may place a camera trained upon the door of one's house.
 Those cameras might be monitored by third party services.
-To fully trust such a system implies either an unending stack of watchers watching watchers.
+To fully trust such a system implies an unending stack of watchers watching watchers.
 In a practical sense though, the trust frontier is bound by social contract.
-Ultimately, we must place faith in a watcher, not too far removed from the watched.
+Ultimately, we must place *faith* in a watcher, and that watcher must be not too far removed from the watched.

 In discussing provenance then, we may make a grand claims of trustworthiness, but we must recognize that provenance claims are occasionally objective, but more often not.